A lot of new investors call our office and ask ‘What Types Of Houses Should I Invest In?’

-So, today I’m really gonna cover…this is a huge question but I’m gonna cover dates.
+So, today I’m really going cover…this is a huge question but I’m gonna cover dates.

-I’m gonna talk about the advantages and disadvantages of kind of time period built houses.
+I’m going to talk about the advantages and disadvantages of kind of time period built houses.

-These are houses that were built, you know, that are typically in flat areas, as weird as that is because you didn’t have modern machinery.
+These are houses that were built in flat areas.
+As weird as that is they were built there because they didn’t have modern machinery.

-They might have been retrofitted with things like heating and air conditioning, some modern plumbing, modern electrical, but sometimes they haven’t been.
+They might have been retrofitted with things like heating and air conditioning.
+Maybe some modern plumbing, modern electrical, but sometimes they haven’t been.

-And even with things like heating and air conditioning, if you have like really high ceilings, then you have the issues of trying to heat and cool a bigger space.
+If you have high ceilings, then you have the issues of trying to heat and cool a bigger space.

-So, typically your repair and maintenance numbers on these homes just because they’re older and there’s more issues with that is gonna be higher.
+So, typically your repair and maintenance numbers on these homes will be higher.
 And so you need to have that expectation.

 These homes that were typically smaller in terms of square footage.
 So, that may make up for some of the extra additional costs of repairs and maintenance.